OktawiaMil/random_ilr_thesis/README.md

 <!-- TODO: adjust this file along with adding new code files -->
 <!-- TODO 2: once you set up renv, change the structure of setup section  -->

-# random_ilr_thesis

-Master’s thesis repository containing data preparation and analysis code in R.

-## Overview
+# Overview

-This project organizes R scripts, data assets, and outputs for a thesis project.
-Scripts in `R/` are typically numbered to indicate execution order (e.g., `R/00_data_prep`).
-Data is expected under `data/` and results under `outputs/`.
+This repository contains the code in R used for the master’s thesis introducing the random ilr data augmentation techniques.
+This project organizes R scripts, data sets, and outputs for a thesis project.
+Scripts in `R/` are typically numbered to indicate execution order (e.g., `R/00_data_prep` should be executed as first).
+Data is expected under `data/` and results are saved under `results/`.

 ## Project Structure